ang-zeyu/infisearch/docs/src/introduction.md

 A little more about some of InfiSearch's search features.

-#### Ranking Model

-Query expressions are ranked using the BM25 model.
-A soft disjunctive maximum of a document's field's scores is then calculated.
-By default, titles, `<h1>` headings, other headings, and the rest of the text are indexed into 4 separate fields.

-**Query term proximity ranking** is InfiSearch's highlight here, and is enabled by default.
-Results are scaled according to how close search expressions are to one another, greatly improving search relevance.

-#### Built-In Compression
+#### Blazing Fast

+Powered by WebAssembly and Webworkers, InfiSearch blazes through searches on tens of thousands of documents.
+Index downloads are persistently cached using the [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) API that backs service workers, but comes without its setup hassle.
+Users will never download the same data twice.

 Some efficient, high-return compression schemes are also employed, so you get all these features without much penalty.
-To facilitate decompression efficiency of such a low-level format, most of the search library is also powered by WebAssembly (Rust).

-This documentation for example, which has all features enabled, generates a main index file of just 19KB, and a dictionary of 9KB.
+This documentation for example, which has all features enabled, generates a main index file of just 20KB, and a dictionary of 9KB.

-#### WebWorker Built-in

-Most of the search library also operates on a WebWorker, so you can deliver the best UX without blocking the UI thread, especially for large collections.

-#### Persistent Caching
+#### Scalable

-Persistent caching is achieved through use of the [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache) API, which backs service workers and has excellent support in modern browsers.
+A monolithic index is built by default to reduce network latency, which suffices for 90% of use cases.
+But, you also have the option of splitting up the index so users retrieve only what's necessary, greatly improving client-side search scalability.

+#### Ranking Model & Query Refinement

+InfiSearch adopts industry standard scoring schemes.
+Queries are first ranked using the BM25 model, then a soft disjunctive maximum of the document's field scores is taken.
+By default, `<title>`, `<h1>`, `<h2-6>`, then other texts are indexed as four separate fields.

+Query term proximity ranking is InfiSearch's highlight here, and is enabled by default.
+Results are scaled according to how close search expressions are to one another, greatly improving contextuality of searches.

+InfiSearch also gives the searchers the a powerful boolean query syntax, made known to them through an advanced search tips icon.
+You also have the option of setting up custom facet filters such as multi-select checkboxes, numeric filters, and date time filters for ease of use.

 ## How it Works: